• Skip to main content

 Year Two Spring

 This semester gives students the option of completing a thesis or independent research.
-Students who choose the independent research option will also need to select an elective course.
+Students who choose the independent research option will also need to select two elective courses.

 Thesis Option